johnwils/meteor-react-material-template/README.md

 ## Roles
 Basic roles are defined using `alanning:roles`.

 The first user created is assigned the 'admin' role.
 Subsequent users are assigned the 'user' role.
+These roles can be used to give special access to server publications, render conditional UI and prevent unauthorized users from accessing server methods.

 ## Testing